MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/index.md

 You must include the following workloads when installing the Visual Studio Preview:

-- .NET Win32 Development
+- .NET Desktop Development
 - Universal Windows Platform development

 To build C++ apps you must also include the following workloads:

-- Win32 development with C++
+- Desktop development with C++
 - The *C++ (v142) Universal Windows Platform tools* optional component for the Universal Windows Platform workload

 ### Visual Studio project templates